-Is it enough to justify a higher cost if the Backup Plus is more expensive when you think about buying?
+Is it enough to justify a higher cost if the Backup Plus is more expensive when you come to buy?

-Is the range of colors the Backup Plus Slim comes in going to sway you from one drive to the other?
-Without doubt the Backup Plus is the snappier looking external drive.
+Without doubt the Backup Plus is the snappier looking external hard drive.

 Seagate Expansion vs Backup Plus Speed Test

-My favorite site for this data is the usb.userbenchmark.com.
+My favorite site for speed test tests is usb.userbenchmark.com.

-The 4TB Seagate Expansion’s desktop type drive and the Backup Plus Portable – the next step up from the Backup Plus Slim.
+The 4TB Seagate Expansion’s desktop hard drive and the Backup Plus Portable.

 Read speed 120 Mb/s versus 85.1 mb/s = 41% faster